Kernix13/github-actions-dotfiles/actions.md

 - Integrate Apps: discord, slack, trello, etc - Actions vs Apps
 - Check out _crontab.guru_

----
+## Video 4

-3. Video: [Github Actions CI/CD - Everything you need to know to get started](https://youtu.be/mFFXuXjVgkU) by DevOps Journey, Mar 12, 2021
+4. Video: [Github Actions CI/CD - Everything you need to know to get started](https://youtu.be/mFFXuXjVgkU) by DevOps Journey, Mar 12, 2021

 - YAML Files: specifies Events, Jobs, Runners, Steps and Actions
   - An _Event_ is a trigger for a workflow (PR)